urbandataanalytics/RecordMapper/README.md

 # RecordMapper

-Read, transform and write records using an Avro Schema and custom map functions.
+Read, transform and write records using an Avro schema and custom map functions.

 ## Installing the project

-To install the project, move to the root directory and run the following command:
+To install the project, run the following command from the root directory:

 ```bash
 $pip install .
 ```

-It is highly recommended to use a virtual environment when installing the project dependencies.
+It is highly recommended to use a virtual environment when installing the project dependencies in order to avoid version conflicts.

-## Update PyPI version
+## Updating PyPI version

     poetry publish --build

+## RecordMapper elements

-## Appliers
+### Appliers

+Appliers are the elements that materialise the records transformations.
+They apply sequentially specific transformations to each record and/or its schema.

+There are four appliers defined by now:

+- The selector applier, which will modify the base schema if there exist nested schemas to consider.
+- The rename applier, which will develop a renaming process using the aliases included in the schema.
+- The transform applier which will apply the record transformations given the transforming functions.
+- The clean applier, which will filter the output fields to keep only the ones given in the output schema.

+An Applier is a class that implements the *apply* method, which receives a single record and its schema and returns their transformed version after the transforming process.
+They are located in the appliers directory.

-## Readers
+### Readers

-To apply the record transformations, the Record Mapper must be able to read the file that contains the data in order to extract them.
+To apply the records transformations, the Record Mapper must be able to read the file that contains the data in order to extract them.
 The Record Mapper supports reading files from different formats, including csv, xml and avro.